-General and administrative expenses consist primarily of employee-related costs for accounting, finance, legal, IT, and human resources personnel.
-In addition, general and administrative expenses include costs of outside services to supplement our internal staff and other professional services, software-related costs, allocated overhead, certain tax, license, and insurance-related expenses, bank charges, and bad debt expense.
+General and administrative expenses consist primarily of employee-related costs and share-based compensation for accounting, finance, legal, IT, and human resources personnel.
+In addition, general and administrative expenses include costs of outside services used to supplement our internal staff and other professional services, software-related costs, allocated overhead, certain tax, license, and insurance-related expenses, bank charges, impairment expense, and bad debt expense.
+The current period includes one-time acquisition-related costs in expense categories such as professional services, legal costs, and accounting, internal control, and tax services.